Out-Of-Home Delivery

 Showing the difference in coverage based on walking and radial distance

-We can also see that the collaboration with Post Offices significantly helps with coverage.
-As Post Offices are not available 24/7, we can assume parcel lockers are added in areas with larger parcel volumes to improve customer experience.
+The collaboration with Post Office significantly helps with coverage.
+As Post Office locations are not available 24/7, we assume parcel lockers are added in areas with higher parcel volumes to improve customer experience.

-After a quick website visit, we noticed Amazon partners with Evri for returns in addition to Royal Mail and Post Office.
+Amazon also partners with Evri for returns in addition to Royal Mail and Post Office.

-There are only a few locations where Evri is present and Amazon is not.
-The collaboration increases the W10 coverage by 1% but brings an additional 4% when calculated based on R500.
-So, we can conclude that the partnership mainly reinforces existing locations and offers flexibility in terms of required capacity.
+There are only a few locations where Evri is present, and Amazon is not.
+The collaboration increases W10 coverage by 1% and by an additional 4% when calculated using R500.
+We conclude that the partnership primarily reinforces existing locations and provides flexibility in required capacity.

 Comparing coverage with and without Evri locations